AmrElshenawy/Group-13-NewBank/README.md

 ### **Overview**
 This is a Java server-client architecture project run over the CLI that aims to replicate and develop modern banking features and options in a fast-paced Agile environment.

 The project runs over a period of 6 weeks with team members changing roles between Scrum Master, Product Owner and Team Developer.
 There is no dedicated tester as every developer acts as their own tester for the features they implement.
 To faciliate an effective and practical Agile workflow, two meetings were held on a weekly basis to address different topics during the sprint.
 Meeting one would focus on the tickets & features to be worked on for the current/upcoming sprint and setting goals and priorities.
 In addition, we would discuss sprint review and sprint retrospective.
 Meeting two would be mid-sprint which focuses mainly on progress by the development team, any blockers or issues slowing down implementations and what could be done to resolve them.
+This would sometimes also include code-review by the whole team regarding specific features.

-We had a dedicated collaboration server which we would reguarlly on a daily basis to discuss different matters over text.
-This is also where our virtual over-text stand-ups would happen and dicuss different coding challenges and design questions that are being working on during the sprint.
+Furthermore, we had a dedicated collaboration server which we would regularly on a daily basis to discuss different matters over text.
+This is also where our virtual over-text stand-ups would happen to dicuss different coding challenges and design questions that are being worked on during the sprint.

 ### **Details**
 Upon initiating the application, the user has an option to either login into an existing account or sign up for a new account.